-Rent arrears occur when you don't pay all or some of the rent you owe your landlord.
-This often occurs when you get into financial difficulty due to a loss of hours or your job, a delay or problem with your housing benefit claim or relationship breakdown.
+Rent arrears occur when you don't pay some or all of the rent you owe your landlord.
+This can happen when you get into financial difficulty due to a cut in working hours or job loss, a delay or problem with your Housing Benefit claim, or a relationship breakdown.

-The higher your arrears get the more likely your landlord will consider action to evict you from the property.
-A landlord when taking action is doing so to protect the investment they have made, they will consider your arrears as a threat to their financial position and as a breach of tenancy.
-Although a lot of landlords will try and be as helpful and sympathetic as possible it is worth considering your rent as a priority payment because of the risk of action from your landlord.
+The higher your arrears get, the more likely your landlord will consider taking action to evict you from the property.
+A landlord takes action to protect the investment they have made; they will consider your arrears as a threat to their financial position and as a breach of tenancy.
+Although a lot of landlords will try and be as helpful and sympathetic as possible, you should consider your rent as a priority payment because of the risk of action from your landlord.

-If you claim Housing Benefit or council tax benefit and your circumstances have changed making you worse off, then you may be able to apply for a Discretionary Housing Payment which could be a one off or a number of payments as well as the Housing Benefit you get.
-This is discretionary and not an entitlement, and does not pay rent arrears but the purpose of these payments are for short periods of time to assist households who have been subject to an income shock and are in housing need.
-The Housing Options Team can help you apply or you can apply direct to Housing Benefit direct, Shelter Guide: Rent arrears How to cope with rent arrears
+If you claim Housing Benefit or council tax benefit and your circumstances have changed, making you worse off, you may be able to apply for a Discretionary Housing Payment.
+This is either a one-off payment or a number of payments, which you would receive as well as your Housing Benefit.
+This is discretionary, not an entitlement, and does not pay rent arrears.
+Its purpose is to provide short-term help to households who have experienced an income shock and are in housing need.
+We can help you apply or you can apply to Housing Benefit direct.

 Debt Advice Team